thegoldenmule/boX/md/AnimationCurve.md

 ### I'm Convinced, Where Should I Start?

 A good place to look for examples is in `DefaultParticlePlugins.js`.
 Here you will see numerous uses of AnimationCurve to define property animators for scale, alpha and rotation.
 In fact, the `ParticlePropertyAnimator` can be used to create elaborate animations over any property of a particle.
-In `demos/js/particle/main.ja` you can see some of those plugins being used.
+In `demos/js/particle/main.js` you can see some of those plugins being used.

-    // create a curve for scale from 0.2 -> 1
+    // create the scale curve from 0.2 -> 1
-	var scaleCurve = new AnimationCurve();
+    var _scaleCurve = new AnimationCurve();
-	scaleCurve.getKeys()[0].value = 0.2;
+    _scaleCurve.getKeys()[0].value = 0.2;

-	// create a curve for alpha, but reverse it (from 1 -> 0)
-	var alphaCurve = new AnimationCurve();
-	alphaCurve.getKeys()[0].value = 1;
-	alphaCurve.getKeys()[1].value = 0;

-    // create the emitter
+    // create emitter
     var emitter = new ParticleEmitter([
         new particle.Position(0, 0, 2),
-		new particle.Rotation(),
-		new particle.Velocity(
-			Math.PI / 4,
-			3 * Math.PI / 4,
-			0.3, 0.7),
         new particle.Acceleration(0, -0.0098),
-		new particle.ScaleAnimator(scaleCurve, 20),
+        new particle.ScaleAnimator(_scaleCurve, 20),
-		new particle.AlphaAnimator(alphaCurve),
+        new particle.AlphaAnimator(new AnimationCurve([
+            0, 1,
+            1, 0
+        ])),
         new particle.RotationAnimator(new AnimationCurve(), 2)
     ]);
-	emitter.emissionRate = 2;
-	emitter.lifetime = 2000;
-	emitter.transform.position.x = emitter.transform.position.y = 300;
-	emitter.tint = new Color(1, 0, 0);
-	scene.root.addChild(emitter);

 By default, an `AnimationCurve` instance has two keys: `(0, 0)` and `(1, 1)` and a `Quadratic.InOut` ease function that interpolates between them.
-To govern scale, we use a curve from 0.2 -> 1, but the ScaleAnimator object also takes a scalar which multiplies the output of the curve.
+To govern scale, we use a curve from 0.2 > 1, but the ScaleAnimator constructor also takes a scalar which multiplies the output of the curve.
 In this case we pass in `20` so we get a nice smooth scale from 4 to 20.

-The curve governing the alpha of particles we've switched: so instead of moving from 0 -> 1, the alpha moves smoothly from 1 -> 0, fading out the particles.
+For the curve governing the alpha, we can use a list of pairs to initialize the curve.
+Instead of the default curve from (0, 0) to (1, 1), we flipped the values so that the particles fade out over the interval.